Training-Free Layout Control with Cross-Attention Guidance: Method

+A critical analysis reveals that forward guidance is a simplistic approach that suffers from inherent constraints hindering its ability to provide effective layout control.
+As we discuss in \Cref{s:discussion}, this is primarily due to various factors that influence the layout during the generation process, including spatial dependencies among text tokens and spatial information ``hidden'' in the initial noise.

-The second approach we consider is backward guidance.
-In this case, we bias the attention $A^{(\gamma)}_{ui}$ by introducing the energy function
+\paragraph{Backward Guidance.} To address the shortcomings of forward guidance, we introduce an alternative mechanism, which we refer to as backward guidance.
+Instead of directly manipulating attention maps, in backward guidance, we bias the attention by introducing an energy function

-This is used in a manner similar to \emph{classifier guidance}~\cite{dhariwal2021diffusion}.
+Optimizing this function encourages the cross-attention map of the $i$-th token to obtain higher values inside the area specified by $B$.
 Specifically, at each application of the denoiser $D$, when layer $\gamma\in\Gamma$ is evaluated, the gradient of the loss~\eqref{e:backward} is computed via backpropagation to update the latent $\z_t (\equiv \z^{(0)}_t)$:

 where $\eta > 0$ is a scale factor controlling the strength of the guidance and $\sigma_t = \sqrt{(1-\alpha_t)/ \alpha_t}$.
-In order to generate an image, we alternate between gradient updates and denoising steps.
-Please see the experimental section for details.
+By updating the latent, the cross-attention maps of all tokens are indirectly influenced by backward guidance.
+To generate an image, we alternate between gradient updates and denoising steps.